Selected bicycle speedometers Online

 - Current Speed – This feature is mostly found in all types of bicycle speedometers and computers.
 It is designed to aid with pacing.

 - Average Speed - This function records and calculates your average speed.
-For training or fitness purposes, you can use this to gradually increase your average speed biking over the same route in order to work on increasing your anaerobic threshold.
+For training or fitness purposes, you can use this to gradually increase your average speed biking over the same route to work on increasing your anaerobic threshold.

 - Maximum Speed - This feature is highly beneficial for downhill racers.